Granite countertops aren't cheap. If you want the look without the price, you may want to try vinyl adhesive film that mimics the look.

 This countertop in a mudroom was salvaged from an earlier demolition project.

-I ordered 18 square feet of the Ubatuba-style film, which arrived in a roll along with a plastic squeegee tool and a utility knife.
+The film, EZ Faux, comes in a roll along with a plastic squeegee tool and a utility knife.

-Since I have a times-three learning curve on most DIY projects, I opted for a “wet” install, which requires spritzing the film and countertop so you can reposition the film when you don’t get it right the first — or second — try.
+It uses a wet mthod of applying, so you can reposition the film when you don’t get it right the first — or second — try:

-When the sun hits the surface at a certain angle, you can see a few bubbles and puckers and realize it’s not real granite.
-But when the sun hits me at a certain angle, I don’t look so good, either.
+Only when the sun hits the surface at a certain angle, you can see a few bubbles and puckers and realize it’s not real granite.
+But you've got to look at the right time.